+Dexus also provides a comprehensive online Annual Reporting Suite comprising the Annual Report, Financial Statements, Corporate Responsibility and Sustainability performance reporting, results presentations and its property synopsis and debt summary report.
 Dexus's website enables access to ASX announcements and media releases, annual and half year reports, presentations and analyst support material.
 Investors can subscribe to alerts from the website to receive communications from Dexus immediately after release.
 The website also provides historical distribution and tax information and includes an "investor login" section to enable Security holders to update their details directly and download statements from Link Market Services.